-Place the jar on the feeder and screw on.
-Hang in your favorite place to watch the birds come and enjoy!
+Place the jar on the feeder and screw it on.
+Tah-dah!
+Your bird feeder is done!
+Hang it in your favorite place to watch the birds come and enjoy!
 You can also skip the twine if you don’t want to hang this and just secure it to a post in the yard.

-This is a fun little project and takes only a few minutes to put together.
-The chicken feeder cost me just under $3 at my local farm store and I had the twine and jar so that is my only cost for this feeder.
-Even if you have to use a jar that you buy the project should be well under $10.
+This is a fun little project to do and it only takes a few minutes to put together.
+The chicken feeder cost me just under $3 at my local farm store and I had the twine and jar so that was my only cost for this feeder.
+Even if you have to purchase all of your supplies for this project brand new, the project should still be well under $10.